azstack/Android-SDK-Documentation/README.md

 # 2. Setup and installation
 To integerate AZStack SDK to your application, you need to create an AZStack account.
 If you do not have an AZStack account, sign up here: http://developer.azstack.co
-When you create account successfully, AZStack provide you an application ID (appId) and a RSA key pair (public key is used on your application, private key is used on your server).
+After creating your account successfully, you need create a project.
+When a project is created, AZStack provides you an application ID (appId) and a RSA key pair (public key is used on your application, private key is used on your server).

 ![AZStack create account](http://azstack.com/docs/static/azstack_create_account.png "AZStack create account")